muratk3n/thirdwave/en/README.md

 It stands out bcz I was listening intently, the descr makes a difference, maybe it is Lowess?
 Loess? (all legit terms from Stats).
-Then I nah, he is just saying "loss" with an accent
+Then I realized he is just saying "loss" with an accent

 ---